kasiditchanjerboon/CS402/README.md

 ## Code for UI in Eclipse IDE
 - create new java project
 - create new class on project
+- copy file "src" this link : https://github.com/kasiditchanjerboon/CS402.git

+## Code for UI in Arduino IDE
-- copy code this link :
+- copy file "testfinal" this link : https://github.com/kasiditchanjerboon/CS402.git